platformsh/platformsh-docs/docs/src/integrations/source/troubleshooting.md

 ### Solution 2

-Clone the repository from Platform.sh, which is a repository is an read-only mirror of the external integration repository.
+Clone the repository from Platform.sh, which offers a read-only mirror repository of the external integration repository.

 ```bash
 $ git clone <project>@git.<region>.platform.sh:<project>.git